Can I Dye My Hair After Bleaching?

 Yes, one can bleach hair the day after the bleaching process.
 However, one has to know the consequences of bleaching hair twice in a row.
 Bleaching twice without considering hair health may lead to harmful effects.

-You’d think that this would be a simple “no,” but nothing is ever that easy in hair dyeing.
+You’d think this would be a simple “no,” but nothing is ever that easy in hair dyeing.
 If you look at the side of the box, you’ll probably see that it says to leave at least a week between sessions.
 However, many people do bleach their hair twice in one day.
 The question is whether it’s safe—and if so, when.

 When bleaching your hair over multiple days, always use a protein filler on your second session to help repair some of the damage from the first bleaching session.